dgraham6/Taxi-EDA/README.md

 ## More Data

 Before diving deep into the taxi log data, we enhance our resources by retrieving hourly weather data using the [Open-Meteo API](https://open-meteo.com/) and performing a left merge with our taxi trip dataset.
 This additional weather data allows us to incorporate environmental factors, such as temperature, precipitation, and wind speed, that could impact travel times and driving conditions.
+Below is the two columns that could be very helpful in predicting trip duration.

 |   precip(mm) |   snow(in) |
 |-------------:|-----------:|